sparmcgit/go-version/README.md

 # go-version
-Set version, date and git commit to binary
+Set version, date and git commit in binary

 Example